wiwo-dev/wiwo-dev/README.md

 # Hello! ✋ I'm Wojciech Więcławski

-I’m a Web Developer with 10 years of experience in the corporate world of Digital Marketing, Social Media, and Video Production.
+I’m a Web Developer with many years of experience in the corporate world of Digital Marketing, Social Media, and Video Production.

 My go-to technologies are React and NextJS.
 I like to use TailwindCSS for styling and Prisma with Postgres or Google Firebase/Firestore for databases.